 Mechanical Suffocation is the No. 1 Cause of Infant Death

 Mechanical suffocation is, by far, the leading cause of death for children under age 1.
-Fatal injuries in the first year of life numbered 1,064 in 2017, according to Injury Facts.
-Mechanical suffocation constituted the majority (80%) of all injury-related mortality cases for infants.
+Fatal injuries in the first year of life numbered 980 in 2020, according to Injury Facts.
+Mechanical suffocation constituted the majority (nearly 85%) of all injury-related mortality cases for infants.
 Infants who die from mechanical suffocation lose the ability to breathe due to strangulation, or smothering by bed clothes, plastic bags or similar materials.

 While we don't know with certainty what causes SIDS, items in a baby's crib – and his or her sleeping position – can increase risk for impaired breathing and suffocation.
 Babies can get their faces trapped between a bed mattress and wall or bed frame, smothered by a pillow or blanket, or strangled by a drapery or pacifier cord.